-Combining residences for our first-year students with the advising and administrative offices of the College, apartments for live-in faculty fellows, high-tech seminar rooms, and extensive common space, our Honors College home lies at the core of our mission to bring together the highest achieving students from across the nation and around the world into one diverse and creative community where all can thrive.
+Combining residences for our first-year students with the advising and administrative offices of the College, apartments for live-in faculty fellows, high-tech seminar rooms, and extensive common space, our Honors College home lies at the core of our mission to bring together the highest achieving students from across the nation and around the world into one diverse and creative community.

 Drawing undergraduates from Engineering, Arts and Sciences, Fine Arts, Pharmacy, Business, and Environmental and Biological Sciences, the Honors College redefines interdisciplinary education and prepares talented students for the challenges of the 21st century with special curricula and opportunities.
-With our emphasis on interdisciplinary thinking, hands-on research, diversity, and creative problem solving, students work closely with Rutgers' world-renowned faculty in small classes, workshops, and mentorships.
+With our emphasis on interdisciplinary thinking, hands-on research, and creative problem solving, students work closely with Rutgers' world-renowned faculty in small classes, workshops, and mentorships.

-The Honors College is a four-year experience that extends far beyond the classroom, incorporating global education, service projects, peer mentors, tutoring, and extracurricular activities from get-togethers with faculty and friends to pre-professional counseling.
-We combine the intimacy of a small learning community with the power and opportunities of a great research university-the model of what undergraduate education can be.
+The Honors College experience extends far beyond the classroom, incorporating global education, service projects, peer mentors, tutoring, and extracurricular activities from get-togethers with faculty and friends to pre-professional counseling.
+We combine the intimacy of small learning communities with the power and opportunities of a great research university-the model of what undergraduate education can be.